-Impact HELAA Score (R/ A/ G) Comments Site Score (R/ A/ G) SN Landscape Type (Land Use Consultants 2001) N/A Tributary Farmland with Parkland N/A SN Landscape Character Area (Land Use Consultants 2001) C2 Thurlton Tributary Farmland with Parkland ALC: Grade 3

-Development of parts of site could be detrimental to position of church as landmark within local landscape.
-No loss of high grade agricultural land Townscape Green Sites 1 and 2 are relatively well contained within settlement Impact HELAA Score (R/ A/ G) Comments Site Score (R/ A/ G) contained within settlement SNC Landscape Officer - concerns with impacts on the views of the Church on approach; consider that it conflicts with the landscape character assessment and what it is seeking to preserve - an indicative plan would need to demonstrate how an impact on the views could be mitigated; land rises to the south so would appear prominent; sites to sites to the north have tree issues.
-Biodiversity Amber Proximity to SSSI Amber Potential impact on Grade I listed St Marys Church and associated grade II listed monument and memorial NCC HES - Amber SNC Heritage officer- - on plan the site does not look well related to the setting of the church - however, in reality when driving along the A143 west, the field is very open in views and the church is a very prominent landmark feature Landscape Amber be detrimental to position of church as landmark within local landscape.
-No loss of high grade Amber & Geodiversity Historic Environment Amber Potential impact on Grade I listed St Marys Church and associated grade II listed monument and memorial NCC HES - Amber SNC Heritage officer- - on plan the site does not look well related to the setting of the church - however, in reality when driving along the A143 west, the field is very open in views and the church is a very prominent landmark feature Townscape Green SNC Landscape Officer - concerns with impacts on the views of the Church on approach; consider that it conflicts with the landscape character assessment and what it is seeking to preserve - an indicative plan would need to demonstrate how an impact on the views could be mitigated; land rises to the south so would appear prominent; sites to Green Marys Church and associated grade II listed monument and memorial NCC HES - Amber SNC Heritage officer- - on plan the site does not look well related to the setting of the church - however, in reality when driving along the A143 west, the field is very open in views and the church is a very prominent landmark feature & Amber Proximity to SSSI Amber is also quite an old route to Yarmouth with the crossing at Haddiscoe - so quite an historic view.
+Impact HELAA Score (R/ A/ G) Comments Site Score (R/ A/ G) SN Landscape Type (Land Use Consultants 2001) N/A Tributary Farmland with Parkland N/A SN Landscape Character Area (Land Use Consultants 2001) C2 Thurlton Tributary Farmland with Parkland ALC: Grade 3 Overall Landscape Assessment Amber Development of parts of site could be detrimental to position of church as landmark within local landscape.
+No loss of high grade agricultural land Amber Townscape Green Sites 1 and 2 are relatively well contained within settlement SNC Landscape Officer - Green concerns with impacts on the views of the Church on approach; consider that it conflicts with the landscape character assessment and what it is seeking to preserve - an indicative plan would need to demonstrate how an impact on the views could be mitigated; land rises to the south so would appear prominent; sites to sites to the north have tree issues.
+Biodiversity & Geodiversity Amber Proximity to SSSI Amber Historic Environment Amber Potential impact on Grade I listed St Marys Church and associated grade II listed monument and memorial NCC HES - Amber SNC Heritage officer- - on plan the site does not look well related to the setting of the church - however, in reality when driving along the A143 west, the field is very open in views and the church is a very prominent landmark feature when seen in this rural setting.
+This Amber

+Impact HELAA Score (R/ A/ G) Comments Site Score (R/ A/ G) is also quite an old route to Yarmouth with the crossing at Haddiscoe - so quite an historic view.
 The church wills still be viewed from closer to - but I would say any development here would have a degree of harm on the setting.
-Potential mitigation could be setting the buildings further back from road etc. Historic Environment Amber Marys Church and associated grade II listed monument and memorial NCC HES - Amber SNC Heritage officer- - on plan the site does not look well related to the setting of the church - however, in reality when driving along the A143 west, the field is very open in views and the church is a very prominent landmark feature when seen in this rural setting.
-This is also quite an old route to Yarmouth with the crossing at Haddiscoe - so quite an historic view.
-The church wills still be viewed from closer to - but I would say any development here would have a degree of harm on the setting.
-Potential mitigation could be setting the buildings further back from road Amber Open Space Green No loss of public open space Green Open Space Green No loss of public open space Green

-Impact HELAA Score (R/ A/ G) Comments Site Score (R/ A/ G) Transport and Roads Amber Parts of local road network are heavily constrained, particularly The Loke Amber Neighbouring Land Uses Amber Village hall to east, residential and agricultural Amber
+Potential mitigation could be setting the buildings further back from road etc. Open Space Green No loss of public open space Green Transport and Roads Amber Parts of local road network are heavily constrained, particularly The Loke Amber Neighbouring Land Uses Amber Village hall to east, residential and agricultural Amber